 While motor oil might not be flammable in technical terms, it can still catch fire.
 You should still store it carefully and not hold more than you need.

 If you notice your car burning oil – which isn’t that uncommon, particularly on older cars – head straight to a mechanic.
-You might have a serious problem.
+You might have a significant problem.
 The quicker it’s identified and remedied, the cheaper it’ll be.